react-epfl/shindig-react/open_social_api.md

 ## ACTIVITIES (ACTIVITY STREAMS)

-### COLLECTION OF ACTIVITY STREAMS
+### COLLECTION

-The structure of a Collection of activity streams differs from the one of a classical OpenSocial Collection.
+The structure of a Collection for activity streams differs from the one of a classical OpenSocial Collection.

 | Field          | Description                                                                                                                                                                 |
 | -------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |